leidegre/leidegre.github.com/_posts/2013-05-07-game-development.md

 >
 > If you want to know more about the process of game development I urge you to read some of the publications available from EA DICE or Insomniac Games (they talk about this stuff becuase it make a lot of sense in the context of what they do!)
 I can personally recommend [#GDC12 Ron Pieket: Developing Imperfect Software: The Movie][2].
 >
 > That said, game development is not traditional software development, if you think that, you will fail at it.
 As to whether they are ahead or not, I'm pretty sure they've been ahead the rest of us from the start.
-You just don't know where to look.
+You just need to know where to look.

 [1]: http://blog.chromosundrift.com/2011/04/are-game-developers-15-years-behind.html
 [2]: http://www.insomniacgames.com/gdc12-ron-pieket-developing-imperfect-software-the-movie/